-The Truth About Doberman’s Nails: Debunking Misconceptions and Finding Balance
+The Truth About Doberman’s Nails: Misconceptions and Finding Balance

-As a Doberman owner and breed enthusiast, I recently had an enlightening conversation with my holistic/integrative vet about the length of nails on our Doberman, Persephone.
+As a Doberman owner and breed enthusiast, I recently had an enlightening conversation with my holistic/integrative vet about the length of our Doberman Persephone’s nails.
 Even though I was already leery of the super short nail trend, like many Doberman owners, I was concerned that her nails might be too long based on what I see in some Doberman’s nails on social media and the connected, often heated conversations.
-To my relief, my vet informed me that the recent trend of keeping dog nails, particularly Dobermans, extremely short—almost to the point of nubs—is unnecessary.
+To my relief, my vet informed me that the recent trend of keeping dog nails, particularly Dobermans, extremely short, almost to the point of nubs, is unnecessary.
 It can even be detrimental to their health.
-In this article, I have compiled the information Persephone’s vet gave us, combined with some extra research.
+In this article, I have compiled the information Persephone’s vet gave us on both too short and too long nails, combined with some extra research to help you find some balance in this conversation.

 Where Did the Nub Trend Come From?

-The trend of keeping dog nails super short, often seen in show dogs, seems to have gained popularity in recent years.
+The trend of keeping Doberman nails super short, often seen in show dogs, seems to have gained popularity in recent years.
 While the exact origins are unclear, it likely stems from the desire to present a cleaner and more polished appearance.
-After all, the feet of a Doberman should be square, and the very short nails should keep that appearance, let’s say, the squarest.
+After all, the feet of a Doberman should be square, and the very short nails enhance that appearance to look, let’s say, the squarest.
 While I understand the show dog world to be very specific and competitive, I do not see the same aesthetic nitpicking as necessary in companion dogs.
-While we’re very fond of conformation and conservation breeders, it's crucial to remember that aesthetics should never trump a dog's well-being.
+We’re very fond of conformation and preservation breeders, but it's crucial to remember that aesthetics should never trump a dog's well-being.
 The obsession with ultra-short nails can cause more harm than good, and we'd like to see more companion dog owners prioritize their dog's well-being over aesthetics.

 The Problems with Extremely Short Nails

-Lack of Grip: Dogs use their nails for traction and balance.
-Nails that are too short can make it difficult for them to grip surfaces, potentially leading to slips and falls.
+1. Lack of Grip: Dogs use their nails for traction and balance.
+Nails that are too short can make it difficult for them to grip surfaces, potentially leading to slips and falls, especially as they age.

-Pain and Sensitivity: Cutting nails too short can expose the sensitive quick, causing pain and making the nails more susceptible to infections.
+2. Pain and Sensitivity: Even though you can shorten nails over time without implicating the quick, clipping nails too short can expose the sensitive quick, causing pain and making the nails more susceptible to infections.

 The Issues with Too Long Nails